TUD-INF-IAI-MCI/agsbs_atom_package/README.md

 If you found a new issue.
 Describe how it occurs:

 - Which view was opened?
-- Did you use a shortcut oder a icon?
+- Did you use a shortcut or a icon?
 - Was a error message shown?

 Also an screenshot is very helpful.